 - Internships are for 20 hours per week over 8 weeks in June and July

 - The Peabody offers a small stipend in accordance with applicable laws.
 Please note, the Peabody cannot offer assistance in obtaining housing or a housing subsidy.

 - Interns must attend an orientation, usually the first day of the internship period (June 6–July 29, 2016).

 - Interns must be available for a brown-bag lunch 12:00–1:30 pm on Wednesdays during the internship period.

 - All interns are required to give a presentation to staff at the end of the internship.

-- Internship projects are described below: Applicants should apply for one (maximum of two) of the specific projects listed below.
+- Internship projects are described below.
+Applicants should apply for a maximum of three projects.

 There are a limited number of internships during the academic year, usually students in professional programs in Library Science, Conservation, and Museum Studies for whom internships are a requirement for the master's degree.
 Applications are considered on a case-by-case basis.
 Please contact Catherine Cezeaux.